-Wiltshire Core Strategy policies for town centres are to be reviewed shortly.
-A Town Team has also been established to develop a comprehensive town centre strategy.
-The Plan framework for the town centre will therefore also be reviewed, hand in hand with each of these processes.'

-Task3.4: Ensure the use of upper floors within the Town Centre does not disadvantage the Town Centre
+Wiltshire Core Strategy policies for towncentres are to be reviewed shortly.
+A The Town Teamhasalsobeen established to cbdp hasdeveloped a comprehensive town centre strategy.
+The Plan framework for the town centre will therefore also be reviewed on an ongoing basis. hand in hand with each of these processes.'
+Task 3.4: Ensure the use of upper floors withinthe Town Centre does not disadvantage theTown Centre